 "Those who come to our clinics should be able to receive the care they need without worrying about clinic shutdowns or medically unnecessary obstacles."

---Amy Hagstrom Miller, Whole Woman's Health
+-- Amy Hagstrom Miller, Whole Woman's Health

-The data compiled by Bloomberg News, which builds on a similar undertaking from 2013, shows that since 2011, at least 162 abortion providers have shut or stopped offering the procedure, while just 21 opened.
+The data compiled by Bloomberg News, which builds on a similar undertaking from 2013, shows that since 2011, at least 162 abortion providers have shut down or stopped offering the procedure, while just 21 opened.

-The shut-downs occurred in 30 states, and "the downward trend has accelerated to the fastest annual pace on record since 2011, with 31 having closed or stopped performing the procedure each year on average," Deprez reports.
+The shutdowns occurred in 30 states, and "the downward trend has accelerated to the fastest annual pace on record since 2011, with 31 having closed or stopped performing the procedure each year on average," Deprez reports.

 "No region was exempt, though some states lost more than others," she continues.
-"Texas, which in 2013 passed sweeping clinic regulations that are under scrutiny by the Supreme Court, saw the most: at least 30.
+"Texas, which in 2013 passed sweeping clinic regulations under scrutiny by the Supreme Court, saw the most: at least 30.
 It was followed by Iowa, with 14, and Michigan, with 13.
 California's loss of a dozen providers shows how availability declined, even in states led by Democrats, who tend to be friendly to abortion rights."

 So-called "TRAP" (Targeted Regulation of Abortion Providers) laws, which women's health advocates say impose unnecessary and burdensome regulations on abortion providers, "drove more than a quarter of the closings," according to Bloomberg.